breakdowns/slam-mirrorbot/README.md

 - Mirroring Mega.nz links to Google Drive (In development stage)
 - Mirroring Uptobox.com links to Google Drive (Uptobox account must be premium)
 - Copy files from someone's drive to your drive (Using Autorclone)
-- Download/upload progress
-- Download/upload speeds and ETAs
+- Download/upload progress, speeds and ETAs
 - Docker support
 - Uploading To Team Drives.
 - Index Link support